gillishermans/sigi/README.md

-# Shape Inference and Grammar Induction from Three-Dimensional Buildings
+# Shape Inference and Grammar Induction (SIGI) from Three-Dimensional Buildings
 Implementation, examples and results for paper: Shape Inference and Grammar Induction for Example-based Procedural Generation

 ## Examples and Results